On the asymptotics of cubic fields ordered by general invariants: Introduction

 \end{theorem} A power saving error term for the above quantity was obtained by work of Taniguchi--FT \cite{MR3208868}.
 In this work, they also speculate about a possible secondary term, and discuss tensions between theoretical predictions and the data.

-Similarly to $C(K)$, we will regard $\Disc(M)$ as a ``generalized discriminant'' of its cubic subfield.
-More specifically, let $K$ be a non-Galois cubic field $K$, and denote the Galois closure of $K$ by $M$.
+Similarly to $C(K)$, we will regard $|\Disc(M)|$ as a ``generalized discriminant'' of its cubic subfield.
+More specifically, let $K$ be a non-Galois cubic field, and denote the Galois closure of $K$ by $M$.
 Then $M$ has a unique quadratic subfield, denoted $L$.
 We say that $L$ is the {\it quadratic resolvent field} of $K$.
 Denote the discriminant of the quadratic resolvent $L$ of $K$ by $\iD(K)$.
 Then $\iD(K)\mid \Disc(K)$, and moreover, $\Disc(K)/\iD(K)$ is always a perfect integer square.
 Denote its positive integer squareroot by $\iF(K)$.
 We note that apart from a factor of a bounded power of $3$, the quantity $\iF(K)$ is simply the product of primes that totally ramify in $K$, where $p$ is said to totally ramify in $K$ if $p$ splits as $p=\mathfrak{p}^3$.
+Similarly, up to a bounded power of $2$, the quantity $\iD(K)$ is the product of of primes that ramify, but not totally, in $K$.
 For a cubic $S_3$-field $K$, let $\Delta_6(K)$ denote the discriminant of the Galois closure $M$ of $K$.
 Then we have the decompositions

-where the latter two equalities are true up to bounded factors of $2$ and $3$.
-For positive real numbers $\alpha$ and $\beta$, we say that the invariant $\iD^\alpha\iF^\beta$ is a {\it generalized discriminant}.
+where the final equality is true up to bounded factors of $2$ and $3$.
+For positive real numbers $\alpha$ and $\beta$, we say that the invariant $|\iD|^\alpha\iF^\beta$ is a {\it generalized discriminant}.
 This notion of generalized discriminant encompasses all three invariants we have seen so far, namely, $\Disc(K)$, $\Delta_6(K)$, and $C(K)$.

+When $K$ is a cyclic cubic field, the invariant $\Delta_6(K)$ has no special meaning but an otherwise similar analysis holds with $\iD(K) := 1$.
+We also define the above quantities analogously when $K$ is a cubic \'etale extension of $\Q_p$.